Nuku/Flexible-Survival/WRITING GUIDE.md

 SexAct Options: AssFuck, AssDildoFuck, PussyFuck, PussyDildoFuck, OralCock (= facefuck), OralPussy (= cunnilingus)
 * Takingchar is the one getting penetrated in ass/pussy/mouth
-* Givingchar is the one grinding theit dick/pussy/dildo into the other
+* Givingchar is the one grinding their dick/pussy/dildo into the other

 This function does several things:
 *  Checks Virginities for all participants, showing messages if someone loses theirs